-You could scour every vintage store in town and not find the incredible blue form-fitting dress that Joan wore in Season 1; or the gorgeous chiffon cocktail dress that Betty wore when she and Don had dinner Barretts.
+You could scour every vintage store in town and not find the incredible blue form-fitting dress that Joan wore in Season 1, or the gorgeous chiffon cocktail dress that Betty wore when she and Don had dinner a dinner party.

 Designer Janie Bryant’s attention to detail makes you think you are really in the 60’s.
 The hairstyles, clothes and even the body type of the actresses are totally in line with the times.